 This course will provide students with an exploration of nutrition concepts as they apply to lifetime wellness.
 Topics of study will include nutritional standards across the lifespan, with an emphasis on maternal-child nutrition, weight management, eating disorders, altered nutritional needs during aging, and disease treatment and prevention.
-Prerequisites: EXS 110 or HED 250 or permission of the instructor.
+Prerequisites: EXS 110 or HED 250 or instructor approval.
 4 Semester Hours.